 I always recommend folks to upgrade their iCloud storage to 50GB in Settings → iCloud → Storage → Change Storage Plan before enabling iCloud Photo Library.
 Don’t worry, it is possible to downgrade after buying iCloud storage.

-Another reason Apple’s solution is seamless: on iOS 9, you can ask Siri to search through your photos and videos based on dates, locations and album titles, or find them yourself by tapping the magnifying glass icon within the Photos app.
+Another reason Apple’s solution is seamless: you can ask Siri to search through your photos and videos based on dates, locations and album titles, or find them yourself by tapping the magnifying glass icon within the Photos app.

 How to back up photos and videos with iCloud Photo Library